narengan/cis/faq.md

 ## I got a 522 error, what do I do now?

-A 522 error indicates we weren't able to establish a connetion with your origin server (ie, your host).
+A 522 error indicates we weren't able to establish a connetion with your origin server (that is, your host).
 After about 15 seconds of failing to connect, we close the connection and display a 522 error page.

-This issue is usually caused by firewall or security software that accidentally blocks our IP addresses.
+This issue usually is caused by firewall or security software that accidentally blocks our IP addresses.
 Because CIS acts as a reverse proxy, connections to your site will appear to come from a range of CIS IPs.
-This behaviour can sometimes cause certain firewalls to block these connections, which prevents us from serving content to your site visitors properly.
+This behavior can cause certain firewalls to block these connections, which prevents us from serving content to your site visitors properly.

 To fix this issue, ask your host to whitelist all of the CIS IP ranges, which are listed [here](whitelisted-ips.html).